 Schools should not mark a pupil as attending school, using the attendance code B for off-site education activity, unless the school is responsible for supervising the off-site education, and can ensure the safety and the welfare of the pupil off-site.
 Schools are ultimately responsible for the attainment of every child registered on their roll.
 Whilst being home educated, parents and carers are responsible for pupils, not schools.

 Where parents have entered in to flexi-schooling arrangements, schools may continue to offer those arrangements.
 Pupils should be marked absent from school during periods when they are receiving home education.

-Contains advice on: pupil registers and attendance codes; school day and year; and statutory guidance on education-related parenting contracts, parenting orders and penalty notices.
+Departmental advice on pupil registers and attendance codes; school day and year.